 I hate my life.

-There was a moment of pounding awkwardness as we stood there, other lavish couples sweeping around us.
+There was a moment of pounding tension as Potter and I stood there, other lavish couples sweeping around us.
 I didn’t know where to look, so instead I dedicated my energy to inspecting the floor.

-The orchestra music, as if on cue, seemed to dip into a gentler melody—it swayed softly, almost sadly, as we stood there, unmoving.
-Knowing there was nothing else to be done, I rose my eyes to meet Potter’s.
+The orchestra music, as if on cue, seemed to dip into a gentler melody — it swayed softly, almost sadly, as we stood there, unmoving.
+Knowing there was nothing else to be done, I raised my eyes to meet Potter’s.

 Our surroundings seemed to slow as we looked at each other, realizing what came next.

 I took it.
 And then — in a smooth but strangely gentle motion — Potter pulled me close to him.
 My heartbeat was thudding in my chest as he slid an arm around my waist, and I placed my other hand on his shoulder.
 Every move was foreign, carried out with the utmost delicacy.
 This was holding your breath, this was not daring to make a sound.
 This was walking through a dark house in the middle of the night while everyone else in the world fell fast asleep.
 Potter was treating me like I was something fragile, and I was all too aware of his hand on the small of my back.